This is How to Make a Wreath Out of Real Pine Branches…

 I find getting a few large ones and creating a focal point at the base of the wreath helps with interest.

-- String a light string (battery powered) on the wreath and secure on the back with wire.
+- String a light string (battery-powered) on the wreath and secure it on the back with wire.

 - Glue small ornaments onto the wreath as desired using hot glue.

 - Using hairspray, spray the wreath very well.
 You can also do this step before adding lights and ornaments if desired.
 I liked the texture of the hairspray left on the glass ornaments however, that is a personal preference.